EPA civil rights case targets Mississippi over Jackson water

 Heavy rainfall in late August exacerbated problems at Jackson’s main water treatment facility.
 Republican Gov. Tate Reeves declared an emergency Aug.
 29, and the state health department and the Mississippi Emergency Management Agency have been overseeing operations and repairs at the facility since then.

-Johnson was named among several residents in the NAACP’s civil rights complaint against Mississippi.
+Johnson was named among several resident complainants in the NAACP’s civil rights complaint against Mississippi.
 He said the state’s inaction and record of divestment in Jackson amounts to “systemic neglect.”

 “We believe that all citizens of this country should be entitled to clean, fresh drinking water,” Johnson said.
 “Unfortunately, we live in a state that is still dealing in racial politics.
 And as a result of that, you have state leaders who seek to penalize African American residents of the city of Jackson in a very discriminatory way.”